By Stanley Bill

-The Marsz Niepodległości is clearly a nationalist march.
-It is attended by a strong core of self-identifying radical nationalists, a large number of people who probably do not self-identify as nationalists, and a fringe of neo-Nazis and white supremacists who created most of the controversy this year (they seem to have marched in a single column, separately promoted as the “Black Bloc,” boasting as many as 400 participants).
-Though many of the “ordinary” marchers may see themselves simply as “patriots,” the event must be defined as “nationalist” for the simple reason that it has been conceived, shaped, organized and led by two unabashedly radical nationalist groups.
+The March of Independence is clearly a nationalist march.
+It is attended by a strong core of self-identifying radical nationalists, a large number of people who probably do not self-identify as nationalists, and a fringe of neo-Nazis and white supremacists who created most of the controversy this year (they seem to have marched in a single column, separately promoted as the “Black Bloc”, boasting as many as 400 participants).
+Though many of the “ordinary” marchers may see themselves simply as “patriots”, the event must be defined as “nationalist” for the simple reason that it has been conceived, shaped, organised and led by two unabashedly radical nationalist groups.

-Both the National Radical Camp and All-Polish Youth are reactivated versions of interwar radical nationalist organizations.
-The National Radical Camp, in particular, was influenced by fascist ideas, styles and imagery in the 1930s, so one might coherently argue that the present-day group is a neo-fascist organization by association.
+Both the National Radical Camp and All-Polish Youth are reactivated versions of interwar radical nationalist organisations.
+The National Radical Camp, in particular, was influenced by fascist ideas, styles and imagery in the 1930s, so one might coherently argue that the present-day group is a neo-fascist organisation by association.
 Nevertheless, the group emphatically denies fascist links, even as it sometimes continues to draw on fascist-style imagery.
-Indeed, both organizations have made efforts to sanitize their public images in recent years in order to broaden their appeal to a Polish public generally repulsed by overtly fascist symbolism.
+Indeed, both organisations have made efforts to sanitise their public images in recent years in order to broaden their appeal to a Polish public generally repulsed by overtly fascist symbolism.
 This caution makes their updated ideological declarations unclear and sometimes contradictory.